centreon/centreon-documentation/en/tutorials/tutorials.md

 Go to the **Configuration \> Plugin Packs** menu.

-> Configure the proxy #TODO@(add the link ref:proxyimp) to allow the Centreon server to access the Internet.
+> Configure the proxy @TODO@(add the link ref:proxyimp) to allow the Centreon server to access the Internet.

 Install the **base-generic** Plugin Pack by moving your cursor on it and by clicking on **+** icon (it is a prerequisite to the installation of any other Plugin Pack):